Islamic Arts Museum Malaysia: Architecture

 The exterior of the 30,000 sq. meter building is defined by clean lines and 21st century construction techniques, yet includes some traditional Islamic architectural details that activate the surface.
 Such details include the ornate, turquoise-colored tiled domes that recall a textile aesthetic and have established the building as an iconic landmark on the Kuala Lumpur skyline.
-Likewise, an entrance reminiscent of an Iwan, embellished by Iranian tile workers, continues the tapestry aesthetic, engaging with the surroundings and speaking to the viewer with the incorporation of a welcoming Qur’anic verse.
+Likewise, an entrance reminiscent of an iwan, embellished by Iranian tile workers, continues the tapestry aesthetic.

 Awards and recognition

 Transportation

 The museum is accessible within walking distance west of Kuala Lumpur railway station.